 This was a retrospective review of prior patient imaging studies and data.
-Our institutional review board approved this retrospective study, and the requirement to obtain informed consent was waived.
-Thirty consecutive patient studies from a 3-mo period that were performed to measure combined small bowel and colon transit as part of a dualisotope mixed solid and liquid meal were retrospectively analyzed.
-The study population included 35 women and 5 men.
-Patients were aged 20-69 y.
-The mean body surface area of the patients was 1.76 m2 (Du Bois method), with a range of 1.37-2.33 m2 (Table 1).
+Our institutional review board approved this retrospective study and the requirement to obtain informed consent was waived.
+Thirty consecutive patient studies from a 3 month time period that were performed to measure combined small bowel and colon transit as part of a dual-isotope mixed solid and liquid meal were retrospectively analyzed.
+The study population included 35 females and 5 males.
+They aged from 20 to 69 years of age.
+The mean body surface area of the patients was 1.76 sqm (Du Bois Method) with a range of 1.37 to 2.33 sq m (Table 1).

-All acquisition parameters followed the SNNMI and EANM Practice Guideline using a combined liquid water and egg white, solid-phase meal to record gastric emptying as well as small bowel and colon transit (3).
-Patients received an oral dose of 4.6 MBq (125 μ Ci) of 111In-DTPA in 300 cc of water combined with 37 MBq (1.0 mCi)

-of ^{99m}Tc-sulfur colloid in 120-g cooked liquid egg white in a meal including 2 slices of white bread and 30 g of strawberry jam.
+All acquisition parameters followed the SNNMI EANM Practice Guideline utilizing a combined liquid water and egg white, solid-phase meal to record gastric emptying as well as small bowel and colon transit (3).
+Patients received an oral dose of 4.6 MBq(125 μ Ci) 111In-DTPA in 300 cc of water combined with 37 MBq (1.0 mCi)of ^{99m}Tc-sulfur colloid in 120 gm cooked liquid egg white in a meal including 2 slices white bread and 30 gm strawberry jam.

-A large-field-of-view γ -camera, Millenium MPR (GE Health-care), was used for imaging.
-All images were obtained in a 128 \times 128 pixel matrix using a medium-energy collimator.
-The photopeak setting for $^{99\mathrm{m}}$ Tc is 15% at 140 keV.
-Both the 172- and the 247-keV peaks for 111 In with 15% windows were used.
+A large field of view gamma camera, General Electric Millenium MPR (GE Healthcare), was used for imaging.
+All images were obtained in a 128 x128 pixel matrix using a medium-energy collimator.
+The photopeak setting for ^{99m}Tc is 15% at 140 keV.
+Both the 172-keV and the 247-keV peaks for 111In with 15% windows were used.

-To obtain the 111In-DTPA total abdominal counts, large rectangular manual regions of interest were drawn to encompass the entire abdomen and to determine the 111In-DTPA geometric mean and decay-corrected counts at times 0, 30, 60, 120, 180, 240, 300, and 360 min after meal ingestion (Figs. 1-3; Table 2).
-We obtained an additional set of images at 30 min.
-Although this is not required by the SNNMI and EANM Practice Guideline on gastrointestinal transit, this is added at our institution to help in evaluation of gastric accommodation and potential rapid gastric emptying.

-The coefficient of variation was used to determine the variability of the mean of the total abdominal counts for each patient.
-The slope of the regression line, Student t test, and a Pearson product-moment correlation coefficient (PCC) were also calculated to determine the correlation of the time-activity curve at each time point compared with the mean of all time points.
+To obtain the 111In -DTPA total abdominal counts, large rectangular manual regions of interest where drawn to encompass the entire abdomen and to obtain the 111In-DTPA geometric mean and decay corrected counts at times (t) = 0, 30, 60, 120, 180, 240, 300, and 360 minutes post meal ingestion (Figures 1, 2 and 3).
+We obtain an additional set of images at t = 30 minutes .
+While this is not required by the SNNMI EANM Practice Guideline on Gastrointestinal Transit, this is added at our institution to help in evaluation of gastric accommodation and potential rapid gastric emptying.
+The coefficient of variation (CV) was used to determine the variability of the mean of the total abdominal counts for each patient.
+Slope of the regression line, Student's t-test and a Pearson Product-Moment Correlation Coefficient (PCC) were also calculated to determine the correlation of the TAC at each time point compared to the mean of all time points.